 Establishing whether a stock will produce trading profit or a potential loss is one of the most difficult strategies and criteria to figure into your buying decision.
 Knowing what is going to happen in the future is never a definite science.
 But, there are things you can do to ensure maximum gains over the life of your investment.

 Your goal when investing is always to make a profit with whatever you are investing in.
 There are several ways to make this possible and should all be considered before buying into a stock position.
+Unfortunately, not all trades will be a win, but minimizing losses and maximizing gains will allow for the maximum profits you can have with stock investments.

 When you buy a stock, you purchase a certain amount of shares for a certain price (your investment).
 Added onto that cost is any fees associated with your brokerage account you made the purchase through.